kevinpruvost/CUDA_RayTracing/README.md

 - For projects like this, where a lot of data might be created, we have to manage stack size limit (`        cudaDeviceSetLimit(cudaLimitStackSize, N)`).

 - Be careful with the random seed generation also, and give different seeds to each device.

+- Stack size on device has a huge impact on performance, be careful.